-- Patrick Stewart Speech: Attempted, but the Doctor gives up halfway when he realizes he's quoting the Lion King."But the point still stands; leave them alone!"
+- Patrick Stewart Speech: Attempted, but the Doctor gives up halfway when he realizes he's just quoting "Circle of Life" from The Lion King."But the point still stands; leave them alone!"

 Everyone (including the Sycorax): Yes, I/we know who you are.

-- Pop-Cultured Badass: Ten, starting as he means to go on, quotes the Lion King.
+- Pop-Cultured Badass: Ten, starting as he means to go on, quotes The Lion King and references Arthur Dent.

-- Replacement Scrappy: In-universe, this is how Rose views the Tenth Doctor initially.
+- Replacement Scrappy: In-universe, this is how Rose initially views the Tenth Doctor.
 She warms up to him later.